 Michael Lyons scores career-high 33 points and named tourney MVP

-Tyron Wright rejoins the Falcon coaching staff for the 2012-13 season.
+Tyron Wright enters his seventh season on the Falcon coaching staff in 2014-15 after rejoining the program prior to the `12-13 season.
 Wright was an assistant coach for Air Force from 2006-09 and a graduate assistant coach for the Falcons during the 2000-01 campaign.
-Prior to rejoining the program this season, Wright worked in the Registrar's Office at the Academy and served as an assistant coach for the USAFA Prep School men's basketball team from 2009-12.
+Prior to rejoining the program, Wright worked in the registrar's office at the Academy and served as an assistant coach for the USAFA Prep School men's basketball team from 2009-12.

 Wright, who earned his Bachelor's Degree in Human Factors Engineering in 2000 from the Academy, enjoyed a stellar basketball career with the Falcons.
 After spending his first two years with the junior varsity, he became a two-year starter for the varsity.
 He burst on the scene in 1999 as a junior to lead Air Force in scoring with an 18.2 average.
 His scoring average still ranks as the third-best in school history for a first-year player.